radiantmediaplayer/rmp_flutter_webview/README.md

 ## Issues

-Issues for this demo app should be submitted in this GitHub page.
+Issues should be submitted in this GitHub page.
 We will do our best to review them.
 If you are a Radiant Media Player customer and need support with our player please [open a ticket here](https://www.radiantmediaplayer.com/technical-support.html).

 ## License for rmp_flutter_webview